...

 NHS and School Counseling Services

-One way to get child therapy for less is through NHS or school counseling.
+One way to get child therapy for less is through NHS or school counselling.
 These may be free or less expensive.
 This helps families with tight budgets.
 Check with your child’s school or their GP to see what’s available.

 Private Therapy Costs